ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-upcoming.md

 disks (including `/scratch` and `/tmp`) wiped.
-Anything under `/wynton` (including `/wynton/scratch`, `/wynton/home`, ...) should be unaffected, but please note that Wynton does not back anything up, so we recommend you to to back up critical data.
+Anything under `/wynton` (including `/wynton/scratch`, `/wynton/home`, ...) should be unaffected, but please note that Wynton does not back anything up, so we recommend you to back up critical data.
 For more information about the Rocky 8 Linux migration project and how you can prepare for it is available at on the [Migration to Rocky 8 Linux from CentOS 7](/hpc/software/rocky-8-linux.html) page.
 <br><span class="timestamp">October 13, 11:15 PST</span>